Pyhass/Pyhiveapi/README.md

 but it can also be used independently (See examples below.)

 NOTE:
-This integration can only be used with the hive owner accountguest accounts are currently not supported.
+This integration can only be used with the hive owner account guest accounts are currently not supported.

 ## Examples